VD39/youtube-chapters/README.md

 > Type: `object` Default `{}`

-Sets the YouTube playerVars, refer to the [YouTube API refrence](https://developers.google.com/youtube/iframe_api_reference)
+Sets the YouTube playerVars, refer to the [YouTube API refrence](https://developers.google.com/youtube/iframe_api_reference).

 ### `showTime`

 > Type: `boolean` Default `false`

-Sets if the times should appear in the chapter elements
+Sets if the times should appear in the chapter elements.

 ### `chapters`